clementli/github.io/README.md

 ## Mission
 Develop cross-platform mobile apps using [Kivy](https://kivy.org/) and [KivyMD](https://kivymd.readthedocs.io/en/latest/), with [Python](https://www.python.org/)

+## Privacy Policy
+All apps developed by me will not collect any user's data.
+They are completely safe to use.

 ## List of Apps Published
 ---
 App         | Ver | Year